Universal-Omega/SimpleBlogPage/README.md

 Major changes:

 - Got rid of dependencies on SocialProfile, VoteNY and Comments.
 So this extension has NO dependencies!
-- SimpleBlogPage is NOT compatible with BlogPage (e.g it uses the same namespace), you MUST NOT have both extensions installed at the same time!
+- SimpleBlogPage is NOT compatible with BlogPage, you MUST NOT have both extensions installed at the same time!

 Features added: